 So, what do we do?
 Well, seeing as throw blankets and accent pillows can only go so far, we're left to think outside the box, and one suitable solution is wallpaper.

 But, if you're like me, and the wallpaper you're head-over-heels in love with isn't removable, you're again at a crossroads — or are you?
 Not if you try this wallpaper hack.

-After one-too-many YouTube videos, I realized that with a few easy steps any wallpaper can be made removable, and all you need is a handful of affordable (!!!) items.
+After one too many YouTube videos, I realized something: any wallpaper can be made removable; all you need are a handful of affordable (!!!) items.
 And if you're finding it hard to believe, let me show you.

-This wallpaper hack can be accomplished in five easy steps and will look as good as the best peel-and-stick version.
+This wallpaper hack can be accomplished in five easy steps and looks as good as the best peel-and-stick version.

 1. Start by deciding what wallpaper you're looking to make removable

 For me, it was this Tapestry wallpaper from Rifle Paper Co. that made this journey worthwhile.
 Previously, my bedroom had been wallpapered black, and during a pandemic, it felt a bit too "dark" for me, and as a result, this wallpaper was the solution for lightening things up.

 The tiny buds and flowers were calming and very "zen," and as someone who gravitates away from flowers, it was a much-needed change my room needed.